wadesalazar/open-vds/README.md

 used to modify search order on windows.
 For example, to disable searching the registry pass the cmake option: -DPython_FIND_REGISTRY=NEVER.

+NOTE: On Windows scikit-build will use Visual Studio 2017 if python version is >= 3.6.
+We have made a mergerequest for scikit-build to support [**Visual Studio 2019**](https://github.com/scikit-build/scikit-build/pull/527).

 #### Linux
 Make a build directory in the OpenVDS folder and change current directory to the created folder.
 Do: